biopython/biopython.github.io/wiki/PhyloXML.md

-If you aren't interested in the "other" data, you can use parse() to iteratively construct just the phylogenetic trees contained in the file -- this is exactly the same as calling TreeIO.parse() with the 'phyloxml' format argument.
+If you aren't interested in the "other" data, you can use parse() to iteratively construct just the phylogenetic trees contained in the file -- this is exactly the same as calling Phylo.parse() with the 'phyloxml' format argument.

 PhyloXMLIO.write() is similar to Phylo.write(), but also accepts a Phyloxml object (the result of read() or to\_phyloxml()) to serialize.